fxstubbe/TnBox/README.md

 conda activate tnbox
 ```

 You're now ready to start TnBox.
+Simply use python to launch the program.

 ```sh
 python TnBox.py
 ```

-TnBox is not working on your machine !
+If TnBox interface opened ... congratulations !
+TnBox is now working on your machine !

 ## Analysis